WarkingMark/WarkingMark/README.md

 Main language: Russian, I am learning English.

 #### Hobby
+* Watching anime, reading manga and ranobe.
+* Try other programming languages.

 <!--
 **WarkingMark/WarkingMark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.